Kotlin/kotlinx.coroutines/docs/topics/shared-mutable-state-and-concurrency.md

 [//]: # (title: Shared mutable state and concurrency)

-Coroutines can be executed parallelly using a multi-threaded dispatcher like the [Dispatchers.Default].
+Coroutines can be executed parallelly using a multi-threaded dispatcher like the `Dispatchers.Default`.
 It presents all the usual parallelism problems.
-The main problem being synchronization of access to **shared mutable state**.
+Here, the main problem is the synchronization of access to a shared mutable state.
 Some solutions to this problem in the land of coroutines are similar to the solutions in the multi-threaded world, but others are unique.

 ## The problem

-Let us launch a hundred coroutines all doing the same action a thousand times.
+Let us launch a hundred coroutines which are all doing the same action a thousand times.
 We'll also measure their completion time for further comparisons:

 ```kotlin